Campillo de Llerena: History

 16th century was part of the province Order of Santiago de Leon and had 404 pecheros neighbors.

 The fall of the old system of the town, then known as "'Campillo"', was established in constitutional municipality in the region of Extremadura.
 It was integrated in the judicial district of Llerena from 1834.

 Climate

 The climate is Mediterranean, with Atlantic influence, with more accused characters in the dry and hot summer maximum, which in winter minimum.
 The average annual temperature is about 16 °C, which brings us to define the climate.
 The average minimum is between 7 and 9 °C, with minimal absolute not often lose 5, the average maximum ranging between 25 and 29 °C, with absolute maximum of the order of 40 °C and sometimes higher.

-The was very rare, and produce, is during the months of December and January, not through one or two days.
-The little good rains have greater intensity during the spring and autumn.
+The rains have greater intensity during the spring and autumn.
 The average annual rainfall is about 54 cm.
 In autumn, especially in the months of September and October, downloadable heavy storms, which also tend to register beforehand, though more weak in May and June.

 The dominant winds are Galician or Northwest, South, and the Solano or East; rains usually the bring of the South, and when it blows Northwest produce showers, popularly called.